 Once the previous steps have been completed, workers will use special equipment to remove asbestos-containing material.
-Afterward, the material is double bagged in asbestos disposal waste bags, sealed and stored in a designated trailer or dumpster with a protective poly lining.
+Afterward, the material is double-bagged in asbestos disposal waste bags, sealed and stored in a designated trailer or dumpster with a protective poly lining.

-Once asbestos-containing material is removed from the home or building, any equipment used or clothing worn by workers must also be properly removed in order to prevent contamination of any other areas of the building.
+Once asbestos-containing material is removed from the home or building, any equipment used or clothing is worn by workers must also be properly removed in order to prevent contamination of any other areas of the building.
 Afterward, the area is thoroughly cleaned and a high-efficiency particulate air (HEPA) vacuum is used to gather small particles of dust.
 Following the removal of all asbestos-containing material, it is required to test the area by a third-party certified air sampler.
 This ensures that the abatement contractor followed proper procedures during the abatement process and any airborne asbestos is well below permissible levels.